momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 - Checkpoints should be placed where they can be hit consistently for better split comparisons.
 This means placing them in the middle of hallways rather than after a turn where the player can hit the checkpoint sooner or later depending on how much they cut the corner.
+- Stages and bonuses should be given names if it helps make them more identifiable (either use the mapper's name or the stage's name if it has one).

 ![Checkpoint Placement Suggestions](/images/map_porting/zoning_checkpoint_placement.png)